Protected Solid-State Qubits: Protected superconducting qubits

 \section{Protected superconducting qubits}

 Since the first realizations of superconducting qubits, the idea to create quantum states that are robust against environmental noise has fueled intense research activity.\cite{kjaergaard2020, gyenis2021b} Although most superconductor-based quantum devices are constructed from only three basic circuit elements, (capacitors, inductors and aluminum-oxide-based Josephson junctions), the combination of these building blocks offers outstanding flexibility.
 For example, the number of nodes in the circuit determines the dimension of the quantum system, the size of inductors and Josephson junctions fixes the potential, and the capacitance values define the kinetic energy of the quantum state.\cite{vool2017} The ability to independently control these three aspects of a quantum state (dimension, kinetic and potential energy) allows to construct superconducting circuits that satisfy the requirements for intrinsic noise protection.
+Moreover, it has been shown theoretically that some of these qubits allow protected gate operations as well,\cite{brooks2013,Klots2021} another crucial ingredient toward fault-tolerant quantum computation.